Most people are aware of the two-letter country codes used as top-level domain names (ccTLD), like: .uk, .ca and .de.

 Benefits of a geoTLD extend into other areas of business too.
 Domains like www.coventgarden.london, www.excel.london and www.centralstreetcafe.london are easier to say and read out in TV and radio ads, or when talking to people.
 Using a geoTLD lets people know where the business is based immediately; there’s a clear location reference.

 There is one more relevant point.
 In 2012, Google made a significant update to its search algorithms to demote exact-match domains (EMDs) with poor quality content.
-These are domain names that are registered to match keyword phrases that businesses are targeting – e.g. www.buymywidgets.paris.
+These are domain names that are registered to match keyword phrases that businesses are targeting – e.g. www.buymywidgets.paris and contained thin, low quality content.

 Find out more